Vonage/vonage-cli/README.md

 The standard `oclif` `./bin/run` script serves as your entry point to the CLI in your local development environment. `./bin/run` is a symlink to the core package `./packages/cli/bin/run`.

+## Install via npm

+You can quickly install the Vonage CLI by running the command `npm install -g @vonage/cli`

 ## Install and Run from Source

 Clone the repository to your local machine.